ynikitenko/yarsync/docs/yarsync.1.md

 Please report bugs to <https://github.com/ynikitenko/yarsync/issues>.

 # COPYRIGHT
-Copyright (C) 2021-2022 Yaroslav Nikitenko.
+Copyright © 2021-2022 Yaroslav Nikitenko.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+License GPLv3+: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>.\
+This  is free software: you are free to change and redistribute it.
+There is NO WARRANTY, to the extent permitted by law.